kubernetes-sigs/cluster-api-provider-vsphere/docs/proposal/20241003-data-disk-support.md

 ```

 In the above examples, two data disks will be created during the clone process and placed after the OS disk.
-The example shows a 50 GiB with name `images` and a 90 GiB disk with name `swap` being configured and added.
+The example shows a 50 GiB with name `images` that will be thin provisioned and a 90 GiB disk with name `swap` that will be thick provisioned being configured and added.

 For each `dataDisks` definition, the clone procedure will attempt to generate a device VirtualDeviceConfigSpec that will be used to create the new disk device.
 Each disk will be attached in the order in which they are defined in the template.
 All disks defined in the vSphere OVA template will come first with the new disks being attached after.